Gold Weight

 Gold Price in India Today: How It Is Calculated

-Gold has historically been India's most trusted inflation hedge.
+Gold has historically been India's most trusted gold inflation hedge and store of value.
 Read our guide on why gold is an inflation hedge for the full picture.
 Use our Real Return Calculator to see what gold actually earns after adjusting for inflation.
 The gold price you see in India is derived from the international spot price of gold in USD per troy ounce, converted to INR using the current dollar-rupee exchange rate, then divided by 31.1035 grams per troy ounce to get the price per gram.

 Gold Rate (₹/gram, 24K) = (Spot Price in USD/oz ÷ 31.1035) × USD/INR rate × India Factor (~1.047)